 Shea butter also has a lot of potential in the hair care world.
 While shea butter hasn’t been extensively studied or reported on in scientific journals, related butters and oils have been researched with animal and human subjects.

-One human study investigated the role of miracle fruit seed oil in preventing hair breakage.
+One investigated the role of miracle fruit seed oil in preventing hair breakage.
 Synsepalum dulicificum, a native West African fruit, also produces an oil.
 It has a high fatty acid content (just like shea butter), which makes it easy for it to penetrate hair in oil form.
 This can help with hair breakage.

 Filled with Vitamins A and E along with essential fatty acids, shea butter has both emollient and healing properties for the skin.
 Some of these ingredients, such as the high content of fatty acids in shea butter, are also thought to help add moisture to your hair.

 This might possibly reduce dryness and prevent split ends.
 Fatty acids also help increase shine and reduce the frizz of your hair.
 It may also help protect hair from heat damage caused by flat irons and blow drying.

 Shea butter’s anti-inflammatory properties might also help reduce redness and scalp irritation by providing healing effects without clogging the pores.
 Additionally, as a natural product, it’s safe to use on all types of hair, even hair that’s damaged, dry, or color treated.

 Raw shea butter isn’t the only hair care solution available.
 Certain over-the-counter hair care products (especially conditioners) also contain shea butter.
 The role of conditioners in overall hair health includes strengthening hair fibers, lubricating cuticles, and reducing frizz.

 Before you start using shea butter, you need to understand the different types of shea butter extracts that are available, your hair texture, and how you intend to use it.